 We care deeply about south Sacramento, Elk Grove, and our Parkway neighborhood.
 Through our boards, groups, and organized events, we give our members plenty of opportunities to help our community in practical, concrete ways.

 That can mean donating supplies for local schools, collecting blankets for the SPCA, or volunteering to feed the hungry or raise money for cancer.
 Our children’s clothing exchange offers adequate garments for young children in the area (including jackets and shoes).
-We stock an emergency soup-and-crackers food bank that ensures we never send the hungry away empty-handed.

 We enjoy searching for God’s wisdom together.
 St. Luke’s provides Biblical education through small-group Bible studies and children’s Sunday school, as well as seasonal programs like summer theology studies and Lenten soup suppers.

 Without understanding how the story of the Bible develops, it’s easy to get bogged down and confused.
-Pastor Carl’s explains how it all fits together and presents a clear message that we can apply to our daily lives.
+Pastor Brian explains how it all fits together and presents a clear message that we can apply to our daily lives.

 We confess the triune God – Father, Son, and Holy Spirit.
 We confess Jesus Christ as Lord and savior, and we accept the gospel as the power of God for the salvation of all who believe.

 St. Luke’s accepts the canonical Scriptures of the Old and New Testaments as the inspired Word of God.
 We also accept the Apostles’, Nicene, and Athanasian Creeds as true declarations of our faith.
 We observe Christmas, Easter, and Lent, and we organize a Passover lamb dinner every spring.

 To learn more about our faith, you can read the Evangelical Lutheran Church of America’s Confession of Faith.